MarkRady/ChattingSystem/README.md

         models/        Database models and init to database and elasticsearch

 ## TODO:
-1) Implement env file
+1) Implement env file for general configurations
-2) figure-out best way for concurrent requests to avoid duplication
+2) figure-out better ways for concurrency
-3) Currently i implement queues for api of delete application as an POC, i have to implement this due write queries for database to avoid writing directly to database

 ## Challenges
 1) Using Docker and Golang for first time [Done]